0xwendigo/docker/apache-php/README.md

 # README #

-This is an Apache image including SSL and PHP7 support.
+This is an Apache 2.4 image including SSL and PHP 7.0 support.
 In order to use this image effectively, you'll need to mount:

 - /var/www/html for your site content (e.g. using "-v /home/jdoe/mysite/:/var/www/html/")
 - /var/log/apache2, optionally, if you want to store logfiles visibly outside the container